Geometric theory of composition operators on Sobolev spaces: On the weak inverse mapping theorem for Sobolev homeomorphisms

 where the greatest lower bound is taken over all continuous functions $f\in L_p^1(\Omega)$ with a compact support in $G$ and such that $f\geq 1$ on $F$.
 Such functions are called admissible functions for the ring $R=(F;G)$.
-Recall the capacity estimate \cite{K86}:
+Note that our notation $R = (F; G)$ for ring condensers coexists with the notation $(F_1, F_2)$ for condensers defined in Section 3.1; in particular, we have $(F; G) = (F, \Omega \setminus G)$.